wbstack/mediawiki/docs/dev-environment.md

 ```
 ### Default admin account (local docker compose)

-When running `docker compose up`, a one-shot service seeds a default admin by calling the internal `wbstackInit` API.
+When running `docker compose up`, a one-shot service seeds a default users (admin and PlatformReservedUser) by calling the internal `wbstackInit` API.

-Default credentials (configurable via environment variables on the `default-admin` service):
+Default credentials (configurable via environment variables on the `default-users` service):

 - Username: `Admin`
 - Password: `ChangeMe123!`

-You can customize these by editing the `default-admin` service environment in the root [docker-compose file](../docker-compose.yml).
+You can customize these by editing the `default-users` service environment in the root [docker-compose file](../docker-compose.yml).

 ### Debugging Elastic